 Bomb Shelters Needed in Israel to Save Lives

 Israel’s surrounding enemies have acquired sophisticated long-range missiles and are capable of reaching any location within Israeli borders.
-Today the Jewish people face annihilation from radical Muslims -- including Palestinians, Hamas, and Hezbollah -- who continually launch missiles from Gaza to attack towns in Israel.
+Today the Jewish people face annihilation from radical Muslims -- including Palestinians, Hamas, and Hezbollah -- who continually launch missiles from Gaza and the Golan Heights to attack towns in Israel.
 The violence escalated sharply since Israel withdrew from Gaza in the summer of 2005.
 Often, when the air-raid sirens sound in towns such as Sderot or Askelon, there is nowhere for innocent civilians to run for cover.
 Unfortunately, many do not survive.
 Because we believe that the Jewish people have a right to live in Israel, Song For Israel wants to help take care of their need to be protected in their land from enemies surrounding them.

 "We live in fear and anxiety… We have only 15 seconds to find a shelter..."

 Song For Israel recognizes the need for providing bomb shelters to those who cannot afford them.
 How frightening it must be to know that your family would not be protected because they have no shelter.
 We are launching a campaign and will be partnering with Operation Lifeshield (a non-profit Israeli charity) and the International Christian Embassy Jerusalem to provide a bomb shelter in Israel.
 Operation Lifeshield has placed bomb shelters at public bus stops and schools in the western Negev to protect the local population from the recurring rocket barrages.
 To date, they have donated over 25 shelters in Sderot, Ashkelon and other nearby towns and villages.

 Song For Israel donated our first shelter to the Eden Center, a girls school in Sderot and just two miles from the Gaza border.